CU-DBMI/redirects-website/README.md

-# Url Redirects with GitHub
+# URL Redirects with GitHub

 _Counterpart to the [redirects repo](../../../redirects)._
 _See there for more information._